-Looking for a Vietnam Tour Package?
+Looking for a Vietnam Tour itinerary?
 Look no further, here’s our detailed guide for things to do in Vietnam.

-The words, sketches, photos and the opinions on this blog post are all that of the author’s.
+The words, sketches, photos and opinions on this blog post are all that of the author’s.

 I have always wanted to visit South East Asia, and when we finally planned a 2 week trip this year my husband immediately said “Let’s do Vietnam.”
 Anthony Bourdain’s enticing depiction of Vietnamese cuisine drew him to the country.